Fees and charges from September 2017

 Payment of Fees

 School Fees are charged in advance and, if paid termly, are due on or before the first day of term.
-Alternatively, fees may, by arrangement, be paid either in monthly installments or by depositing lump sums in advance: details of both these schemes may be obtained from the Bursar.
+Alternatively, fees may, by arrangement, be paid either in monthly instalments or by depositing lump sums in advance.
+Details of these schemes may be obtained from the Bursar.
 It is worth stressing that tuition fees cover all books and materials but not public examination fees.
-Credit card payments of fees are accepted but a three percent surcharge will be made.

-In the case of late payment, the Governors reserve the right to make a surcharge, composed of simple interest calculated at a rate of one percent of the outstanding balance per month.
+In cases of late payment, the Governors reserve the right to make a surcharge, composed of simple interest calculated at a rate of one percent of the outstanding balance per month.

 All pupils are assumed to be having school lunches and will be billed accordingly, termly in advance unless the school receives written notice to the contrary before the start of term.
 The termly charge is £210 in Year Seven and Eight and £229 in Years Nine to Thirteen.
 Our menus are healthy and offer a wide choice.
 In addition, pupils can purchase hot snacks, pastries, and drinks at our mid-morning break service in the Dining Hall.
 Breakfast is also available before school.

-Requests to begin instrumental and singing lessons with the school's visiting teachers should be made by completing a request form which can be obtained from Mrs Deborah Paddock, the Music Department's Secretary available on 01905 721772.
-Parents are reminded that a half-a-term's notice is required in writing to the music teacher of the intention to terminate music lessons and that the failure to give such notice will result in a half-a-term's fees being payable.
+Requests to begin instrumental and singing lessons with the school's visiting teachers should be made by completing a request form which can be obtained from Mrs Deborah Paddock, the Music Department's Secretary on 01905 721772.
+Parents are reminded that a half a term's notice is required in writing to the music teacher of the intention to terminate music lessons and that failure to give such notice will result in a half a term's fees being payable.

 Termly: a maximum of £175 per term